-The duration of the COVID-19 pandemic, recent tenant bankruptcies and other significant uncertainties with the economy required significant judgment to be used when estimating the collection of rents through December 31, 2020.
+The COVID-19 pandemic, tenant bankruptcies and other significant uncertainties with the economy required significant judgment to be used when estimating the collection of rents through December 31, 2020.
 See Note 3 for amounts we recorded as a reduction of revenues for uncollectible accounts for the year ended December 31, 2020.

 Concentration of Credit Risk - We perform ongoing credit evaluations of our tenants.
 Although the tenants operate principally in the retail industry, the properties are geographically diverse.
-No single tenant accounted for 10% or more of combined base and percentage rental revenues or gross leasable area during 2021, 2020 or 2019.
+No single tenant accounted for 10% or more of combined base and percentage rental revenues or gross leasable area during 2022, 2021 or 2020.
 See Note 3 for disclosures regarding credit risk due to the COVID-19 pandemic.

 Supplemental Cash Flow Information - We purchase capital equipment and incur costs relating to construction of new facilities, including tenant finishing allowances.
-Expenditures included in accounts payable and accrued expenses were as follows for the years ended December 31, 2021, 2020 and 2019 (in thousands):
+Expenditures included in accounts payable and accrued expenses were as follows for the years ended December 31, 2022, 2021 and 2020 (in thousands):

-2021 2020 2019 Costs relating to construction included in accounts payable and accrued expenses \$ 11,663 \$ 22,814 \$ 17,619 Interest paid, net of interest capitalized was as follows for the years ended December 31, 2021, 2020 and 2019 (in thousands):
+2022 2021 2020 Costs relating to construction included in accounts payable and accrued expenses \$ 20,084 \$ 11,663 \$ 22,814

+Interest paid, net of interest capitalized was as follows for the years ended December 31, 2022, 2021 and 2020 (in thousands):

-2021 2021 2020 2019 Interest paid, net of interest capitalized \$ 45,114 \$ 58,021 \$ 57,237
+2022 2021 2020 Interest paid, net of interest capitalized \$ 40,839 \$ 45,114 \$ 58,021